andersondomingues/orca-rt-bench/README.md

 ## Scheduling Algorithms

-ORCA RT-Bench implements two scheduling algorithms implemented (more to come in the future)
-- RM: The Rate-Monotonic Scheduling Algorithm fixed-priority policy where the higher the frequency (1/period) of a task, the higher is its priority.
+- The Rate-Monotonic scheduling (RM), fixed-priority policy, higher the frequency of the task, higher its priority.
-- EDF: The Earliest Deadline First Scheuling Algorithm fixed-priority policy where the earlier the deadline of a task, the higher is its priority.
+- Earliest Deadline First (EDF) scheduling, fixed-priority policy, earlier the deadline of a task, the higher is its priority.

-## Build Requirements

-### Windows Users
-- Install Mingw (https://sourceforge.net/projects/mingw/).
-When prompted, select "development basics" and wait for it to install.
-Then, add the 'C:\MinGW\bin' folder to the PATH (hit the Windows button, type environment variables and append it to the existe PATH variable).
-- Download https://git-scm.com/ and install with default settings (important!).
-- (optional) Download lastest Eclipse from https://www.eclipse.org/.
-Install or unzip it.

-### Linux Users
-- Install the following packages: 'build-essentials gcc make git'
-- (optional) Download lastest Eclipse from https://www.eclipse.org/.
-Install or unzip it.

 ## Runtime Requirements

-- JavaSE (most recent version)
+- Python 3.8+ (recommended Pypy 3.8+).
+- pip (use `python3 -m pip install -r requirements.txt` to install requirements)

 ## Licensing